[RepWifiApp] Instable interface wlan0 on i9100

 This issue more or less also happens with the Galaxy Note and Galaxy Nexus.
 It's also worth to look at the kernel driver code and possibly the firmware code to identify possible ways to save power.
 Others who are a lot more involved with ath9k could be helpful, like OpenWRT devs.

-#3 Updated by Fil Bergamo 10 months ago
+Updated by Fil Bergamo almost 2 years ago

 Kurtis Hanna wrote: